NoahShore/City_Green_Sapce_and_Health/README.md

         3.	adhere to regular health check-ups.

 ### Project Description:
-We studied, for year 2017, the number of parks in a city from the Trust for Public (TPL) Land and related it to the specific Health Conditions'statistics documented based on populations in those cities by the Center of Disease Control and Prevention (CDC).
+We studied, for the year 2017, the number of parks in a city from the Trust for Public (TPL) Land and related it to the specific Health Conditions statistics documented based on populations in those cities by the Center of Disease Control and Prevention (CDC).

 Created an interactive Flask website with visual representations of our data findings.
     1. For example User can select a 'city' from the list of cities in the DROPDOWN MENU.
     2. This will reveal in the INFORMATION BOX, the particulars pertaining to the selected city: City, City Park Score Rank, Obesity Value, Mental Health Value, Dr. Visits for Routine Checkup Value, coordinates of the city, Percentage of City Park Acerage.
-    3. Selected city visualizations will display to display the Obesity Value, Mental Health Value and the Dr. Visits Value.
+    3. Selected city visualizations will display the Obesity Value, Mental Health Value, and the Dr. Visits Value.
     Bar Charts, Bubble Charts.
-    4. Landing Page Map of the 95 cities with city park and specific health data.
+    4. Landing Page Map of the 95 cities with city parks and specific health data.
 The size and color of the circle marker for each city corresponds to it Percentage of City Park Acerage.
-    5. Various Chart Visualizations of the Top 10 cities i.e. cities with the highest Percentage of City Park Acerage.
+    5. Various Chart Visualizations of the Top 10 cities i.e. cities with the highest Percentage of City Park Acrerage.

 Define the CDC 'Value':
 Define the 'Park Score Rank':